Japan's COVID-19 cases rise 87% during first week of Olymics

 Also, the United States has extended its nonessential travel ban with Canada and Mexico to Aug.
 21. It began one year ago in March.
 Three weeks ago, Canada announced it was reopening to vaccinated Americans.

-In North America, cases have surged 32% and deaths 23%, fueled by spikes in the United States.
+In North America, cases and deaths surged 21%, fueled by spikes in the United States.

 Mexico's vaccination rate is 36%, though it was the first Latin American nation to begin vaccinating people.
 And Canada has risen to 71.3% and leading the United States by 14 percentage points after lagging by several points for months.